TempleS19CIS3296-01/project-tweetclassifier/README.md

 <h2>MILESTONES:</h2>
 <ul>
   <li>Set up environment: This took under an hour.
 It simply involved downloading python3, the data set we are working with, and a few libraries with pip.</li>
   <li>Implement Naive Bayes Method on the data: This took 6-8 hours.
-First I had to learn what naive bayes was, which is a stochastic </li>
+First I had to learn what naive bayes was, which is a stochastic method for classifying things using Baye's theorem.
+Then I had to learn how to clean my data.
+Surprisingly, this was quite difficult because my data set is just one massive csv file with 800k postively rated tweets followed by 800k negatively rated tweets.
+After the data was "cleaned", cleaned here means that I was able to feed it properly to the sklearn library, and I trained a gaussian distribution based model with sklearn, I received 64% approximation.
+I was happy with anything over 50%.
+After tweaking the parameters I got up to 67.5% approximation, well above the 50% baseline.</li>
 </ul>